 Prohibited & Restricted Items

-There are certain items that are prohibited from being imported into Australia, such as drugs and weapons.
-There are also items that are restricted, which means that an import permit is required before they can be brought into the country.
+Certain items are prohibited from being imported into Australia, such as drugs and weapons.
+Some items are restricted, which means that an import permit is required before they can be brought into the country.

 Restricted items include plants, animals and animal products, used vehicles, and certain types of food.
 AQIS has more information on prohibited and restricted items.
-When shipping internationally, there are also certain items that are prohibited or restricted from being shipped.
+When shipping internationally, certain items are prohibited or restricted from being shipped.
 You can also check the Australian Government’s list of Prohibited items.

 Here is a list of prohibited items list;